smoeding/puppet-bind/README.md

 ### Manage a primary zone

-Add a primary zone for the `example.com` domain and manage the zone using Puppet:
+Add a primary zone for the `example.com` domain and manage the zone file using Puppet:

 ```puppet
 bind::zone::primary { 'example.com':